If we have a hard time wrapping our brain around it, how the hell do you think the kids feel… TURN THE TV OFF!!!!

 HOW can you help your child go through a stressful event and minimize worry and concern?

 - The most important thing to do is stay calm.
 Children look to the adults around them for support and comfort.
 Often, parents will appear anxious, worried, and constantly talk about their fears and “what if…” scenarios.
 When a child is exposed to these behaviors, they will most likely be more anxious and worried as well.

 - Turn the TV OFF!
-Watching images of destroyed property, hurt people, angry weather, and listening to hyped up newscasters will only increase a child’s concern.
+Watching images of tragedy, destruction, hurt people, angry weather, and listening to hyped up newscasters will only increase a child’s concern.
 (Watch a family movie or play a family game instead.)

 - Talk to your child about their fears and concerns if they are exposed, some kids need to know what’s going on in their community.
 The walls really DO have ears!

 - Children will often be worried about things because they have exaggerated or irrational predictions about what may happen.
 Those old enough need a little info, the young ones need to be protected.

 - Encourage your child to ask you ANY questions they want.
 Discuss what they are worried about, the unknown can be much more scary than reality to a child.